StegoAppDB: A Forensics Image Database for Mobile Steganography

 Q: How can I download portions of the data?

 A: Go to the “Search” link, and select either “Originals” or “Stegos.”
-Make your selection form those options to search for images with your criteria selected for searching.
+The search is an additive process, so make your selection from the options, selecting your criteria for searching.

 Q: What additional data is given with the images?

-A: Your data file includes images, a text file that gives a record of your search parameters and a csv file that provides a list of all the attributes stored in the database for each individual image in the download file.
+A: Your data file includes images, a text file that gives a record of your search parameters and a csv file with all the attributes for each individual image in the download file.
 In addition, a link to a pdf file titled “SAD Instructions and Information” is included with each download and is also available on this webpage.
 It gives more details about the downloaded data, including more details on the file folder structure, image types, and contents of the csv files.There are more parameters provided in the csv file than are available to query on.
-EXIF data, stego app used and hidden message are some of the attributes in the csv file.
+Exposure settings, stego app used and hidden message are some of the attributes in the csv file.

 Q: Which paper should I cite if I use StegoAppDB?